 4. Bad Plumbing

 The last thing you want is for your sink to spring a leak.
-Plumbing problems could have an array of causes, including improper installation or older pipes that need to be replaced or are leaching metals into your water supply.
+Plumbing problems could have an array of causes, including improper installation or older pipes that need to be replaced or are leaching metals into your drinking water.
 Plumbing that regularly leaks could cause water damage, which, as noted previously, could have some pretty serious consequences (like mold and rot).
 The home inspector will generally test the plumbing system, but as you look at houses, be observant and try running all the faucets and flushing the toilets.
 Keep an eye out for any signs of possible water damage and be aware of any funky smells.

 5. Pests